-The project modifies the land use designation of the properties to "Specific Plan (SP)" by General Plan Amendment, which must be adopted by the Mono County Board of Supervisors.
+The project modifies the land use designation of the properties to "Specific Plan (SP)" by General Plan Amendment 22-xx, adopted by the Mono County Board of Supervisors on (placeholder date).
 The Plan also satisfies the requirement of Mono County Code Chapter 5.60 for a Conditional Use Permit prior to approval of a Cannabis Operations Permit.